LoganArnett/benja/docs/README.md

 Accordingly with both your computer SD card slot and the Micro SD card speed, it might take up to 5 minutes to burn the entire image.

-Once finished, you can simply remove the card, plug into the board, and see if everything sorked as expected sinply booting it attached to a monitor, or TV, and possibly a network cable.
+Once finished, you can simply remove the card, plug into the board, and see if everything worked as expected by simply booting it attached to a monitor, or TV, and possibly a network cable.

-If after some second you'll see the following image, your B.E.N.J.A. environment is ready to rock!
+If after some time you see the following image, your B.E.N.J.A. environment is ready to rock!

 ![Benja OK Screen](/img/benja-ok.png)